 Seatbelts and Heavy Machinery

 When it comes to seatbelt safety, automobiles aren’t the only place that safety restraint systems are useful, and seatbelts should also be considered when operating heavy machinery.
-Each year, more than hundreds of people die as a result of mobile heavy equipment accidents, including forklifts, mobile cranes, backhoes, road grading machinery, bulldozers, tractors, and loaders.
+Each year, hundreds of people die as a result of mobile heavy equipment accidents, including forklifts, mobile cranes, backhoes, road grading machinery, bulldozers, tractors, and loaders.
 While many of these accidents happen by workers on foot, other workers could be thrown from the machinery if they are not properly restrained using a seatbelt system.

 Seatbelts are especially important when operating forklifts, as forklift trucks are highly susceptible to tip over incidents.
-Failing to wear a forklift seatbelt will increase the operator’s risk of injury in the event of an accident.
+Failing to wear a forklift seatbelt will increase the forklift operator’s risk of injury in the event of an accident.
 Forklift safety seatbelts are recommended as part of an operator restraint system that is designed to reduce the severity and incidence of injuries in the event of a tip over.
-While there is no regulation mandating that operators use a seatbelt on these machines, forklift manufacturers recommend the practice and encourage managers to ensure that their staff are using the included safety restraint system.
+While there are no safety regulations mandating that operators use a seatbelt on these machines, forklift manufacturers recommend the practice and encourage managers to ensure that their staff are using the included safety restraint system.

 According to the Federal Highway Administration’s Work Zone Mobility and Safety Program, 720 work zone fatalities occurred in 2008.
 Of these fatalities, the top contributing factor was lack of seatbelt use, which occurred in 383, or 53%, of cases.
 Speed and alcohol followed up as the second and third greatest contributing factors.”